-Authors: Sara MacDowell, PT, DPT, Lisa Farrell PT, PhD, AT,C, Linda J. D'Silva PT, PhD
+Authors: Sara MacDowell, PT, DPT, Lisa Farrell PT, PhD, ATC, Linda J. D'Silva PT, PhD Updated by: Vestibular Hypofunction CPG Update Knowledge Translation Task Force

 Fact Sheet

 What is a Clinical Practice Guideline

 A clinical practice guideline is a statement that uses current best evidence to assist with the diagnosis and management of specific conditions.
 The goal is to help clinicians know who, what, how, and when to treat.
 This helps your doctor know when to recommend therapy and allows clinicians to stay consistent with treatment.
 This clinical practice guideline was developed by a team of vestibular rehabilitation experts to assist individuals with a specific inner ear condition called peripheral vestibular hypofunction.